domdisanto/BST270-Project/README.md

 Final submission PDF can be accessed via GitHub at [Code/BST270_IndProject_DiSanto.pdf](/Code/BST270_IndProject_DiSanto.pdf) or downloaded directly by [clicking this link](https://github.com/domdisanto/BST270-Project/raw/main/Code/BST270_IndProject_DiSanto.pdf).

+Note for the code to execute properly (and re-create the initial results notebook), both the Data and Images folder must be downloaded (with further detail provided in the Code & Results section of this ReadMe).

 # Articles & Background